Introduction to Online Control: Examples of Dynamical Systems

 \subsection{Epidemiological Models}

-The COVID-19 pandemic marked an increased public interest in policy discussions on the effectiveness of certain interventions as a means of controlling the spread of infection.
-Epidemiological models forecast the spread of an infectious disease via structural models and differential equations.
-We present the discrete-time analogue of the most basic of such models -- the SIR model.
-Let $S_t$, $I_t$, and $R_t$ denote the susceptible, infected, and recovered population sizes.
-Let $u_t$ be the number of vaccines administered at time $t$.
+The COVID-19 pandemic renewed public interest in policy interventions for controlling the spread of infectious diseases.
+A basic compartmental model is the SIR model.
+Let $S_t$, $I_t$, and $R_t$ denote the fractions of the population that are susceptible, infected, and removed (recovered or immune), respectively, so that $S_t+I_t+R_t=1$.
+Let $u_t\ge 0$ denote the vaccination effort at time $t$, and let $\alpha\in[0,1]$ denote vaccine efficacy.
+A discrete-time controlled SIR model is

-Here the coefficient $\beta$ measures how communicable the infection is, $\gamma$ measures how quickly an infected person recovers, and $\alpha$ represents the efficacy of the vaccine in preventing infections.
+Here, $\beta$ measures transmissibility, $\gamma$ is the recovery rate, and $\alpha u_t$ is the fraction of susceptible individuals effectively moved into the removed/immune compartment by vaccination.
+Under these dynamics, the identity $S_t+I_t+R_t=1$ is preserved whenever it holds initially.